PredictiveEcology/wbi_shiny/01-cloud-vm/README.md

 If you change the Caddyfile, it will not be picked up by Docker Compose.

 Use `docker-compose restart caddy` command.

+## Updating the docker images

+When the app changes, do the following:

+- log in with `ssh`
+- switch to sudo: `sudo -i`
+- pull the new image: `docker pull ghcr.io/predictiveecology/wbi_shiny/shiny-wbi:v1`
+- apply the changes: `docker-compose up -d`

 ## Restricted access